How archaeologists dig deep to unearth our human story

 Today, excavations are complex, multidisciplinary endeavors that enable us to step back in time and glimpse the lives of those who came before us.

-Through careful planning, stratigraphic excavation, meticulous recording, and thorough artifact analysis, we continue to uncover the rich tapestry of human history, one layer at a time.
+Through careful planning, stratigraphic excavation, meticulous recording, and thorough artifact analysis, we continue to uncover the complex story of human history, one layer at a time.

 An archaeologist